MouseBiteLabs/Game-Boy-DMG-Color/README.md

 Here are some pictures of the assembly process.
 Detailed images of the circuit boards are shown in their respective folders.

 First, I started with the back half of the DMG shell.
-The PWR board needs five (LENGTH)" wires, and the HDP board needs four (LENGTH)" wires.
+The PWR board needs five 2.25" wires, and the HDP board needs four 2.6" wires.
 I soldered all the wires between the two boards, placed the assembly in the shell, and secured it with the proper screws.
 I put a game in the cartridge slot to keep the CPU board in place easier while assembling.

 [picture of back half of shell, with boards]